TristanWebber/tibicen-os/README.md

 ### multitasking functions - `task.h`

 Usercode goes in `user_tasks.c`.
 A user can define up to 4 tasks, to be placed in a round-robin scheduler.
 The kernel calls a user_defined function `tasks_init` to start any user-defined tasks.
 It is the user's responsibility to call `task_create` on any tasks that are required to run.
-It is the user's responsibility to ensure tasks call `task_yield()` to yield control to the scheduler at least once per second.
+It is the user's responsibility to ensure tasks yield control to the scheduler at least once per second by using `task_yield()` or `task_delay_us(us)`.
 Any tasks that terminate will need to call `task_delete()` - that is, tasks cannot return.

 #### `void tasks_init(void)`